ROCm/HIP-CPU/README.md

 #### [Repository](https://github.com/ROCm-Developer-Tools/HIP-CPU) | [Issues](https://github.com/ROCm-Developer-Tools/HIP-CPU/issues) | [Documentation](/docs) | [Code Samples](/examples) ####

+The HIP CPU Runtime is a header-only library that allows CPUs to execute unmodified HIP code.
+It is generic and does not assume a particular CPU vendor or architecture. _Please note the library is being actively developed, and is_ _known to be incomplet; it might also be incorrekt and there could be a few_ _b**a**d **bu**gs lurking_.

 ## Overview and Tutorials ##

 * [HIP CPU Runtime Overview](/docs/overview.md)